beingcooper/EasyCoursera/README.md

 This will serve as a better option as compare to the current faciltiy of downloading lectures using individual links.

 ## How to Run
-Run EasyCoursera.Py and Enter the Authentication Details
+Run EasyCoursera.Py and follow the instructions :)

-*in progress.....*